codio-templates/Onboarding-Quick-Start/.guides/content/Creating-a-course-4e79.md

 You will use Markdown to create formatted content.
+Markdown provides you with many of the formatting capabilities you will need without the need to dice in more complicated HTML syntax.
 You can find more information about Markdown in the [Codio documention](https://codio.com/docs/content/authoring/page-edit/edit/).

 To open the Guides editor go to **Tools->Guides->Edit**.